VrushankPatel/apex/docs/SETUP_GUIDE.md

 ---

-With this setup guide, you should be able to get the Real-Time Arbitrage Detector up and running quickly.
+With this setup guide, you should be able to get APEX up and running quickly.
 The system is designed to be both a learning tool for understanding arbitrage concepts and a practical tool for identifying real market opportunities.